AlexDev404/AlexDev404/README.md

 <br>

-I now work at a computer repair shop.
+I now am attending the University of Belize.
 These projects here are simply practice for when I go into the real world and implement **`SyNBIOSis`**, a programming platform for the mind.

 ![ProfileViewCount](https://komarev.com/ghpvc/?username=alexdev404&color=blue)